Sector Data Analytics:

 Institutions have a significant role to play in mitigating the impacts of climate change and enabling the transition to a low carbon economy through their institutional operating practices, community engagement and research and education that take place on their campuses, all while striving to manage and adapt to the climate risks on their institutions.

 CAUBO initiated a Climate Change Mitigation Strategies project to support members’ efforts to mitigate and adapt to the impacts of climate change.
-The project includes four components, which are now available for members to access here.
+The project includes five components, which are now available for members to access here.

 Many universities are dealing with the complex topic of responsible investing and environmental, social, and governance (ESG) considerations.
 Summary reports containing the results of 2020 and 2022 CAUBO Responsible Investing survey results are available for institutional members.